LamininSolutions/mfsql-connector/source/procedures/spMFClassTableStats.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2019-09-26  LC         Update documentation
+2020-03-06  LC         Remove statusflag 6 from notinSQL 2020-03-06  LC         Change deleted to include deleted from audit table 2020-03-06  LC         Change Column to show process_id not 0 2019-09-26  LC         Update documentation
 2019-08-30  JC         Added documentation
 2017-12-27  LC         run tableaudit for each table to update status from MF